 Time after time, the surveyors at NEVER PAINT AGAIN see properties such as this, and it is of course why people call us: to have their house repaired and painted.

-The problem with getting a normal decorator in is that they generally do not carry out repairs and simply paint over the top of any problems.
+The problem with getting a normal decorator in is that they generally do not carry out essential repairs, an example would be rendering a wall, and simply paint over the top of any problems.